OWASP/Go-SCP/src/database-security/connections.md

 ## The concept

-`sql.Open` does not return a database connection but a handle for database:
-_something_ you have available to access database features.
-Concerning to connections instead of a single connection, `database/sql` package manages a pool of connections, what means you have multiple and concurrent database connections: when you need to perform a database operation, such as a query, the package takes an available connection from the pool which should return to the pool as soon as you're "done".
+`sql.Open` does not return a database connection but `*DB`: a database connection pool.
+When a database operation is about to run (e.g. query) an available connection is taken from the pool, which should be returned to the pool as soon as the operation completes.
-"Done" not always means that your database query was successfully. "done" also means that the maximum amount of time to complete the operation was exhausted.

-You may know that connections (in general file descriptors) are finite so we should guarantee that we do not loose none of them due to a network hang or application crash.

-The first database connection will be opened only when first required and `sql.Open` even won't test database connectivity: wrong database credentials will trigger an error when first database operation runs.
+Remind that a database connection will be opened only when first required to perform a database operation such as a query.
+`sql.Open` doesn't even test database connectivity: wrong database credentials will trigger an error at the first database operation execution time.

-Looking for a _rule of thumb_ a [Context][3] should be always provided and the context variant of `database/sql` interface (i.e. `QueryContext()` instead of `Query()`) should be used.
+Looking for a _rule of thumb_, the context variant of `database/sql` interface (e.g. `QueryContext()`) should always be used and provided with the appropriate [Context][3].

 From the official Go documentation "_Package context defines the Context type, which carries deadlines, cancelation signals, and other request-scoped values